JohnRudden/playwright_assessment/README.md

 1. Focused on the search box in the header, but a reusable search function could be implemented.
 An option to specify either a 'header' or 'main' page search could be included, allowing both search boxes to be checked with minimal code effort.
-2. Mocking of results using playwright api mocking feature would be potentially useful as replying on data which may potentially change??
+2. Mocking of results using playwright api mocking feature would be potentially useful as relying on data which may potentially change??
 3. I added an extra test here to check the error message when no text is entered to search for but the apply search button is pressed

 # Feature: Navigate to a specific link notes